Getting Dealt the Hard Cards

 We need the hard cards to learn how to function a bit better during the times we’re holding a hand of easy (easier?) cards.

-This week in my Better Leaders League program I taught a lesson about how managers sometimes need to take a backstep.
+This week in my Better Leaders League program I taught a lesson about how managers sometimes need to take a back step.

 Sometimes managing is two steps forward and two steps back.